Ever wanted to execute a piece of code only if some condition is true? Ever desired of executing a piece of code over and over again, automatically?

 Note that this example is not completely fictitious.
 It can be part of a weather application that informs us when it's a rainy day in our respective city, and suggests us to go out with an umbrella.

-Suppose our program asks users to enter their gender.
+Suppose our program asks a user to enter his/her gender.

 'M' is for male, and